Varicocele Surgery Recovery Time: What You Need to KnowFertility Treatment

 - If you have a drug allergy, inform your doctor;

-- If the medications make you nauseous, take them after your meal or ask your doctor to change them.
+- If the medications make you nauseous, take them after meals or ask your doctor to change them.

 Varicocele Recurrence after Varicocelectomy

 Varicocele recurrence refers to the dilation of closed veins after varicocelectomy.
-In other words, during the varicocele surgery, damaged vessels are closed, but they may swell someday after the operation.
+In other words, during the varicocele surgery, damaged vessels are closed but may swell someday after the operation.
 The second varicocelectomy has multiple complications, such as hydrocele, scrotal pain, testicle atrophy, etc., so it should be used only in emergencies.
-Also, it is recommended to use color Doppler ultrasound to diagnose the recurrent varicocele.
+Also, it is recommended to use colour Doppler ultrasound to diagnose the recurrent varicocele.

 Varicocele Surgery in Iran